ImranHossain00/Ami-Coding-Pari-nah/Khoj_The_Search/Khoj-The-Search/Readme.md

 ### 1. java/com/imran
 - `annotations`: Holding customized annotation which is used in `DTO` classes.
-- `domain`: classes/objects to store into the database.
+- `domain`: Classes that store data in the database.
-- `dto(Data Transfer Object)`: Objects that are responsible show the response result to the client.
+- `dto(Data Transfer Object)`: Classes or objects handling data communication with the client, sending and receiving information.
 - `exceptions`: Classes for customized exceptions.
-- `filter`: Object Filtering the every request from the client.
+- `filter`: Objects Filtering every request from the client.
-- `jdbc`: Object which is responsible to create connection with database.
+- `jdbc`: ConnectionPool object which is responsible to create connection with database, store connections to the pool.
-- `repository`: Objects are responsible for the `CRUD` operations.
+- `repository`: Objects which are responsible for the `CRUD` operations.
 - `services`: Business Logics.
 - `util`: Validator Objects.
-- `web`: Servlet objects which are responsible for receiving requests and send responses.
+- `web`: Servlet objects which are responsible for receiving requests and sending responses.

 ### 2. resources
 - `db.properties`: In this file, we configure the properties for our database connection.